rosell-dk/picoQuery/README.md

 For more information, visit the [website](http://picoquery.com/)

 ### Please help spreading the word!
 Post on facebook or twitter, mention it to your colleagues.
 Mention it on coding forums.
 Or your blog.
 On stackoverflow (when relevant).
-Thanks!
+Star it here on github! - Thanks!